Braves vs. Mariners Player Props Betting Odds

 Acuna Stats

-- Acuna will look for his ninth straight game with a hit in this contest.
-During his last 10 games he is batting .325 with a double, five home runs, six walks and seven RBI.
+- Acuna hopes to build on a nine-game hitting streak in this matchup.
+During his last 10 games he is hitting .317 with two doubles, five home runs, five walks and six RBI.

 Acuna Recent Games